bohlinger/wavy/docs/vietnam25.rst

    .. code::

-      WAVY_CONFIG=~/wavyopen_vietnam25/config/
+      WAVY_CONFIG=/home/{USER}/wavyopen_vietnam25/config/

+   {USER} has to be substituted with your username.
 Also, if you would like to download data you need to have you copernicus marine credentials stored in the environment.
 This can be done anywhere (.bashrc, .profilerc, any shell wrapper script, manually, ...) and it could also be done in the .env file which we will do for this workshop.

    .. code::